 Skip to contents

-hvtiPlotR is an R port of the plot.sas macro suite used by the Clinical Investigations Statistics group within the Heart & Vascular Institute at the Cleveland Clinic.
-It produces publication-quality graphics that conform to HVI manuscript and presentation standards using ggplot2 and the officer package.
+hvtiPlotR is an R port of the plot.sas macro suite used by the Cardiovascular Outcomes, Registries and Research (CORR) statistics group within the Heart, Vascular and Thoracic Institute at the Cleveland Clinic.
+We use it to produce graphics that meet HVTI manuscript, poster, and presentation standards, built on ggplot2 and the officer package.

 Themes